Azure-Samples/ms-identity-java-webapi/README.md

 > In the next steps, you might need the tenant name (or directory name) or the tenant ID (or directory ID).
 These are presented in the **Properties** of the Azure Active Directory window respectively as *Name* and *Directory ID*

-#### Register the webapp (Webapp-Openidconnect)
+#### Register the client web app (Webapp-Openidconnect)

 1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New registration**.
-1. Enter a friendly name for the application, for example 'java-webapp', select "Accounts in any organizational directory and personal Microsoft Accounts (e.g. Skype, Xbox, Outlook.com)".
+1. Enter a friendly name for the application, for example 'java-webapp', select **Accounts in any organizational directory and personal Microsoft Accounts (e.g. Skype, Xbox, Outlook.com)**.
 1. Click **Register** to register the application.
 1. On the left hand menu, click on **Overview** and :
     - copy **Application (client) ID**
     - copy **Directory (tenant) ID**
-    - You'll need both of these values later to configure the project, so put them in a safe place
+    - You'll need both of these values later to configure the projects
-1. On the left hand menu, click on **Authentication**, and under *Redirect URIs*, select "Web".
-You will need to enter two different redirect URIs: one for the signIn page, and one for the graph page.
+1. On the left hand menu, click on the **Authentication** blade, and under *Redirect URIs*, select "Web".
+You will need to enter two different redirect URIs: one for the sign-In page, and one for the page that calls Graph.
 For both, you should use the same host and port number, then followed by "/msal4jsample/secure/aad" for the sign in page and "msal4jsample/graph/me" for the user info page.
-  By default, the sample uses:
+ To run this sample, enter the following two urls :

     - `http://localhost:8080/msal4jsample/secure/aad`.
     - `http://localhost:8080/msal4jsample/graph/me`